Jainamshah2425/AI_Exp10/README.md

 This project implements **two models** to classify handwritten digits (MNIST dataset):

-1. **🔴 Flawed Model** - Intentionally implements bad practices that cause training difficulties
+1. ** Flawed Model** - Implements old and bad practices that cause training difficulties
-2. **🟢 Improved Model** - Applies fixes from the Glorot & Bengio paper
+2. ** Improved Model** - Applies fixes from the Glorot & Bengio paper

 The goal is to demonstrate how poor initialization, activation functions, and preprocessing lead to vanishing gradients and slow convergence, and how to fix these issues.

 ---

-## 🔍 Research Paper Summary
+##  Research Paper Summary

 ### Main Problem Identified
 Deep neural networks suffer from **vanishing gradients** when: